aptech/docs/docs/data-management/data-exploration.rst

   0.82071923      1.0000000

-.. note:: .
-The :func:`corrms` and :func:`corrxs` functions compute the standardized version of the correlation matrix.
-To compute an unbiased estimate which divides by *N-1*, rather than *N*, use :func:`corrm` or :func:`corrx`.
+.. note:: The :func:`corrms` and :func:`corrxs` functions compute the sample correlation matrix.
+To compute the population correlation matrix use :func:`corrm` or :func:`corrx`.

 Finding variance-covariance
 ----------------------------------